White Gas

 • It is highly flammable - handle with care.

-• Can evaporate in a closed container.
+• May evaporate if stored in a non-ventilated or completely sealed container.

 Use Requirements